zestia/glide/README.md

     'contacts/:id': 'showContact'

   index: ->
-    glide.goto '#index'
+    glide.to '#index'

   gettingStarted: ->
-    glide.goto '#getting-started'
+    glide.to '#getting-started'

   animations: ->
-    glide.goto '#animations'
+    glide.to '#animations'

   slide: ->
-    glide.goto '#slide'
+    glide.to '#slide'

   slideUp: ->
-    glide.goto '#slideUp'
+    glide.to '#slideUp'

   contacts: ->
     view = new app.Views.Contacts collection: app.Collections.Contacts
     view.render()
-    glide.goto '#contacts'
+    glide.to '#contacts'

   showContact: (id) ->
     model = app.Collections.Contacts?.get(id)
     view = new app.Views.ContactsShow model: model
     view.render()
-    glide.goto '#contact-page'
+    glide.to '#contact-page'

 @app = window.app ? {}
 @app.Routers.AppRouter = AppRouter
 ```

 Above you can see how clean using Glide is when coupled with backbone routing.
-No need to worry about forward and back transitions, using glide.goto() on each route has that all worked out for you.
+No need to worry about forward and back transitions, using glide.to() on each route has that all worked out for you.

 ## View example app